 System Development Fees are recorded as capital contributions when received.
-Lines contributed to the District bydevelopers are recorded as capital contributions and additions to the systems at estimated fair market value when received.
+Lines contributed to the District by developers are recorded as capital contributions and additions to the systems at acquisition value plus ancillary charges, if any.

-Bond Issue Costs, Original Issue Discount, Deferred Loss on Bond Refunding
+Bond Issue Costs, Original Issue Discount, and Deferred Loss on Bond Refunding